Best Backpacking Tents of 2024

 The budget-friendly Trailmade is an excellent investment for beginners and those wanting to get into the backcountry without spending a fortune.
 We would recommend trying to stretch your budget a bit for one of the more comfortable options on this list if you plan to backpack often, but you won’t be disappointed by the Trailmade if you really just need to keep costs down.

-Full Review: REI Trailmade 2
+More: REI Trailmade 2 Full Review

 Six Moon Designs Lunar Duo